jordanacaley/resume/README.md

-<a href="https://jordanacaley.github.io/resume/">This resume</a> was created using HTML and CSS.
+<a href="https://jordanacaley.github.io/resume/" target="blank">This resume</a> was created using HTML and CSS.
 Thanks for taking a look!